A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Results

 \subsection{Evaluation metrics}

-To assess the performance of our proposed multimodal posture risk classification model, we employed a comprehensive set of evaluation metrics, including accuracy, precision, recall (sensitivity), and F1-score, as defined in Equations \eqref{eq:acc}-\eqref{eq:f1}:
+To assess the performance of the proposed multimodal posture risk classification model, we employed a comprehensive set of evaluation metrics, including accuracy, precision, recall (sensitivity), and F1-score, as defined in Equations \eqref{eq:acc}-\eqref{eq:f1}:

 where TP, TN, FP, and FN represent true positive, true negative, false positive, and false negative, respectively.
 In addition to these metrics, we also calculated the Matthews Correlation Coefficient (MCC) and Cohen’s Kappa coefficient.
 MCC measures classification quality across all confusion matrix categories, with values ranging from -1 (total disagreement) to +1 (perfect prediction).
 The unweighted Cohen’s Kappa (\(\kappa\)) quantifies agreement between predicted and true labels, adjusted for chance, where \(\kappa\) = 1 indicates perfect agreement and \(\kappa\) = 0 indicates random agreement.
 The metrics are defined in Equations \eqref{eq:mcc}, and \eqref{eq:kappa}, respectively: